 Another excellent point from ACSM chapter 2 is the goal of having clients be able to eventually work out on their own should they choose.

 This philosophy is excellent for informing your coaching.
 This includes teaching your clients to feel the movements for themselves and be able to self-correct when they do not perform a lifting technique properly.

 But that’s not all.

-Having clients who can perform solo workouts allows you to sell workout programs they can go do on their own, providing more leverage to your business and allowing you to serve more clients – and potentially earn a higher income.
+Having clients who can perform solo workouts allows you to sell workout programs they can go do on their own, providing more leverage to your business and allowing you to serve more clients – and potentially earn a higher fitness trainer salary.

-Overall, the first section of the ACSM CPT provides an excellent launch point into the scientific and practical aspects of being a personal trainer.
+Overall, the first section of the ACSM CPT provides an excellent launch point into the scientific and practical aspects of becoming a personal trainer.

 Honing Your Knowledge of Exercise Science

-The ACSM CPT coverage of science and exercise physiology goes in-depth and exceeds many comparable certifications such as NASM.
+The ACSM CPT coverage of science and exercise physiology goes in-depth and exceeds many comparable certifications such as NASM or ISSA.